Entanglement in Cosmology: Conclusions

 We have followed the evolution of the entanglement entropy of a real, massless, scalar field throughout the inflationary period and the subsequent era of radiation domination.
 We have assumed that during inflation the field is in the Bunch-Davies vacuum.
 As a result, the entanglement of the short-distance modes is very similar to that at the ground state in a static background.
 For longer modes, the transition towards a squeezed state upon horizon exit of each mode during inflation and the additional squeezing when radiation domination sets in enhance the entanglement entropy.
 Even though we did not analyse it explicitly, a similar behaviour is expected during matter domination, as has been verified in a previous study \cite{Boutivas}.

-The final value of the entropy in the RD era depends strongly on the UV cutoff of the theory.
-We have identified it with the wavelength $\lambda_s$ of the last mode that exited the horizon at the end of inflation and re-entered immediately in the RD era.
+The entanglement entropy, even in a static background, is an UV-divergent quantity that requires the introduction of an UV cutoff.
+We have identified this cutoff with the wavelength $\lambda_s$ of the last mode that exited the horizon at the end of inflation and re-entered immediately in the RD era.
 Modes with shorter wavelengths did not go through the process of freezing and the dominance of the growing term in the mode function.
 We have adopted the view that they can be considered as vacuum fluctuations even today, while we focused on the entanglement due to modes that are directly accessible to observations.

 A question of particular interest concerns the dependence of the entropy on the size of the system.
 The characteristic pattern in a static $(3+1)$-dimensional background is that the entropy is proportional to the area of the entangling surface, similarly to the black hole entropy \cite{srednicki}.
 This feature is attributed to the strong entanglement of short-distance modes on the two sides of the entangling surface.
 One would expect that the rapid expansion during the dS era would stretch the entangled modes sufficiently far from the entangling surface, so that a volume effect might appear.
 However, this expectation is not realized.
 The subtle technical reasons are explained in section 5 of \cite{Boutivas}.
 On the other hand, the expansion during the RD era induces a drastic modification.
 A volume term develops and becomes the dominant contribution to the entropy at late times.
 It must be noted that the presence of a volume term is not unexpected for systems lying in squeezed states, such as those developing through the expansion of the background \cite{Katsinis}.
 It is rather a peculiarity of the cosmological evolution that the volume term appears only after the universe has evolved into the RD era.